create3000/x_ite/docs/_posts/components/EnvironmentalEffects/Background.md

 #### Hints

 - Setting the same color at two consecutive angles produces a solid color band.
-- Only one color might be rendered, others can be ignored.
+- In Interchange profile only one color might be rendered, others can be ignored.
 - [X3D Scene Authoring Hints, Color](https://www.web3d.org/x3d/content/examples/X3dSceneAuthoringHints.html#Color)

 #### Warning

 - You must have one more *skyColor* value than skyAngle values.
-Interchange profile

 ### MFFloat [in, out] **groundAngle** [ ] <small>[0,π/2]</small>
 {: #fields-groundAngle }